DPI Design Magazine Interview

 Tell us about yourself and what you do.

 I work in a fun shared studio, with different industry professionals.
-It’s a great environment to work in, we generally share ideas, and are quite a socilable bunch of people.
-Being a designer, im very design orientated.
-I am told by people close to me that I am a “Apple nerd”.
+It’s a great environment to work in, we generally share ideas, and are quite a sociable bunch of people.
+Being a designer, I’m very design orientated.
+I am told by people close to me that I am an “Apple nerd”.
 I like to work on new ideas and concepts and work them through on the computer.
-I enjoy drawing in my sketch book, and build up ideas, which are useful for projects.
-Its important for me to build a library of small design elements which I use in my illustrations.
+I enjoy drawing in my sketchbook and build up ideas, which are useful for projects.
+It’s important for me to build a library of small design elements which I use in my illustrations.
 I create everything from scratch, which makes all my work original.